Jabal al-Nour: Cave of Hira

-The Cave of Hira was of minor significance before Islam, its name comes from hira (jewels).
+The Cave of Hira was of minor significance before Islam.
 Taking 1750 walking steps to reach, it is about 12 ft in length and 5 ft 3 in in width.
 It is at a height of 270 m.
-During the Hajj (pilgrimage), an estimated five thousand visitors climb to it daily to see the place where Prophet Muhammad is believed to have received the first revelation of the Quran on the Laylat al-Qadr (night of power) by the angel Jibreel (Gabriel).
+During the Hajj (pilgrimage), an estimated five thousand visitors climb to it daily to see the place where Muhammad is believed to have received the first revelation of the Quran on the Laylat al-Qadr (night of power) by the angel Jibreel (Gabriel).
 Most Muslims do not consider visiting the cave an integral part of the Hajj.
-Nonetheless many visit it for reasons of personal pleasure and spirituality, and though some consider it a place of worship, this view conflicts with Salafist interpretations of Islamic ritual.
-While the cave plays an important role in As-Sīrah an-Nabawiyyah (prophetic biography), it is not considered as holy as other sites in Mecca, such as the Al-Haram Mosque, and so under most interpretations of Islam, the same reward is received for praying here as any other place in Mecca.
+Nonetheless, many visit it for reasons of personal pleasure and spirituality, and though some consider it a place of worship, this view conflicts with Salafist interpretations of Islamic ritual.
+While the cave plays an important role in As-Sīrah an-Nabawiyyah (prophetic biography), it is not considered as holy as other sites in Mecca, such as the Al-Haram Mosque, and so under most interpretations of Islam, the same reward is received for praying here as at any other place in Mecca.

-According to Islamic tradition, before Prophet Muhammad's first revelation, he had transcendental dreams, in which were signs that his prophethood had begun and that the stones in Mecca would greet him with the salaam.
+According to Islamic tradition, before Muhammad's first revelation, he had transcendental dreams, in which were signs that his prophethood had begun and that the stones in Mecca would greet him with the salaam.
 These dreams lasted for six months.

-An increasing need for solitude led Prophet Muhammad to seek seclusion and meditation (Muraqabah) in the rocky hills which surrounded Mecca.
+An increasing need for solitude led Muhammad to seek seclusion and meditation (Muraqabah) in the rocky hills which surrounded Mecca.
 He retreated to the cave for one month each year, engaging in seclusion (Tahannuth).
 (Note: It has a number of meanings, one of which is 'self-justification', as practised by the tribe of Quraysh during the Jāhiliyyah.)
 He took provisions and fed the poor who came to him.
 Before returning home to his family for more provisions, he would circumambulate the Kaaba seven times.